FabienArcellier/fixtup/docs/source/getting_started.rst

 Getting Started
 ###############

-Let's discover in 10 minutes how fixtup will simplify the writing of your integration tests.
+Let's discover in 5 minutes how fixtup will simplify the writing of system integration tests.

 In this tutorial, we are going to write 2 tests that validate a miniature manufacturing utility.
 Fixtup will help us build an environment that contains 2 images to miniaturize.